All Episodes

 So you mean he uses the hockey stick to beat the dog?

-He's not really beating the doggies too, but he doesn't understand what it is.
+He's not really beating the doggies, too, but he doesn't understand what it is.

-I'm like, here we hit the mini baby puck, and then he sees the baby puck and he's like, here, Winston, and he chases with someone to take this out of context and put it on Sean Howard.
+I'm like, here, we hit the mini baby puck, and then he sees the baby puck, and he's like, here, Winston, and he chases with me.

-No one loves animals more than me, and I have a ton of them, so it's all good.
+Okay, for the rest of the day, no one loves animals more than me, and I have a ton of them, so it's all good.

 Listen, you love animals so much that you fed that cat so much that it was the fattest cat ever in the history of mankind.